mark-watson/Java-AI-Book/manuscript/reasoning.md

 PowerLoom is designed to be an expressive language for knowledge representation and reasoning.
 As a result, PowerLoom is not a complete reasoning system but makes tradeoffs for completeness of inferences and expressivity vs. computational efficiency.
 It is interesting to note that Loom and PowerLoom were designed and implemented to solve real world problems and the tradeoffs to make these problems computationally tractable have informed the design and implementation of these systems.
 PowerLoom does not make all possible inferences from concepts that it operates on.

 The PowerLoom distribution contains two very detailed examples for representing relationships between companies and for information dealing with airplanes.
-These examples are more detailed than the simpler example of data from news stories used in this chapter.
-We will look one of these examples (business rules and relations) and after working through this chapter, I encourage you to interactively experiment with the two examples that ship with PowerLoom.
+These examples are more detailed than the simpler examples in this chapter.
+We will look at just one of these examples (business rules and relations) and after working through this chapter, I encourage you to interactively experiment with the two examples that ship with PowerLoom.

 We will start by defining some terms used in PowerLoom: